 Why target triple-negative breast cancer?

-Triple-negative breast cancer is so named because patients’ cancer cells test negative for estrogen and progesterone receptors and the human epidermal growth factor receptor 2 (HER2) protein.
+Triple-negative breast cancer (TNBC) is so named because peoples’ cancer cells test negative for estrogen and progesterone receptors and the human epidermal growth factor receptor 2 (HER2) protein.

 Hormone therapy and other targeted drugs are ineffective against TNBC.
 Right now, the only effective prevention method available to those at high risk for TNBC is a mastectomy.

 TNBC accounts for 12% to 15% of all breast cancers and is the most aggressive and deadly subtype, with nearly one-quarter of all patients dying within five years of diagnosis.
-TNBC also disproportionately affects Black women and women with BRCA1 gene mutations.
+TNBC also disproportionately affects Black people and those with BRCA1 gene mutations.

-What will be the next phase of the clinical trials?
+What is the focus of the new phase of the clinical trial?

-The vaccine is still experimental, so there is a potential for as-yet-unknown side effects.
+The vaccine is still experimental and under study, so there is a potential for as-yet-unknown side effects.
 And, of course, there’s the possibility that it may not prevent participants’ cancer from returning.

 “We don’t know whether it will have a significant effect on the chance of their cancer coming back,” Dr. Budd says.

-When will a breast cancer vaccine be available to the public?
+When might a breast cancer vaccine be available?

-This clinical trial is limited to a very small number of patients.
-Information about this study, including a description of the study and eligibility criteria, can be found on the ClinicalTrials.gov website.
+Information about this clinical trial, including a description of the study and patient eligibility criteria, can be found on the ClinicalTrials.gov website.
 If you have additional questions, you can contact Cleveland Clinic Cancer Answer Line at 216.444.7923 Monday through Friday 8 a.m. to 4:30 p.m.
 EST or by email at CancerAnswer@ccf.org.

-To hear more on this topic from Dr. Budd, listen to the Health Essentials podcast episode “Breast Cancer Vaccine Trial: What You Need to Know.”
-New episodes of the Health Essentials podcast publish every Wednesday.
+For more background on the trial and how it started, listen to the Health Essentials Podcast episode, “Breast Cancer Vaccine Trial: What You Need to Know,” featuring Dr. Budd.
+New episodes of the podcast publish every Wednesday.